apache/druid/docs/api-reference/supervisor-api.md

 #### Sample request

-The following example shows how to reset a supervisor with the specified ID `social_media`.
+The following example shows how to reset a supervisor with the name `social_media`.

 <!--DOCUSAURUS_CODE_TABS-->